20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Foam and sponge squishies replicate the slow-rising texture of commercial squishies — the kind that kids spend hours watching on YouTube.
 Making them at home produces results that are genuinely comparable to store-bought versions and allows for complete creative customization.

-Craft 6: Makeup Sponge Food Squishy
+Craft 6: Makeup Sponge Food DIY Squishy Crafts

 Makeup Sponge Squishy